Syllabus for Semantics of Programming Languages

 - Revised by: The Faculty Board of Science and Technology

-60 credits in mathematics and computer science, including courses in algebra, logic, a second programming course and programming in at least one functional and one imperative language.
+60 credits in mathematics and computer science, including Algebra I, Logic and Proof Techniques I, a second programming course and programming in at least one functional and one imperative language.

 - Responsible department: Department of Information Technology